 The album was recorded at Puerto Rico’s Conservatory of Music in sessions dating back to 2009.
 With the exception of the tune, Cortaron a Elena (They Cut Elena), popularized by Manuel Jiménez “Canario” and Cortijo and his Combo the material is original and performed spontaneously.

-Montuno #1 and #2 compares and contrasts elements of Salsa and Latin Jazz; Memories Campesinas (Countryside Memories) consists of variations of the Puerto Rican Seises, the Celinés, and the Milonga; Plena Por Pensamiento (Plena for Critical thinkers) is just that!
+Montuno 1 and 2 compares and contrasts elements of Salsa and Latin Jazz; Memorias Campesinas (Countryside Memories) fuses Puerto Rican seises, Celinés, and Milonga; Plena Por Pensamiento (Plena for Critical thinkers) is self-explanatory.

-Alfonso’s past presentations include television programs, soap operas, and jingles.
-Also, he has accompanied Nydia Caro, Placido Domingo, Ednita Nazario Yolandita Monk, Iris Chacon, Danny Rivera, and Andy Montanez among others.
+Fuentes’ past presents include television, soap operas, and jingles.
+Also, he has performed with Nydia Caro, Placido Domingo, Ednita Nazario Yolandita Monk, Iris Chacon, Danny Rivera, and Andy Montanez among others.